johbot1/KotTerm/README.md

 # KotTerm
-One of three Kotlin related projects for my final semester, this one a Terminal project
+One of three Kotlin related projects for my final semester, this one a Terminal Calculator!
+This was an interesting one, as after I realized how similar it is to Java, it was pretty smooth sailing!
+Similar syntax, similar imports, the whole project wasn't very taxing, but it did refamiliarize me with how Java worked.
+The only pain was figuring out how exactly to run this from the Command Line.
+That is, whenever IntelliJ was working properly and not randomly deciding my files weren't Kotlin files.
+All in all, I liked the simplicity of this project, and did enjoy how simple it was to set something like this up given my familiarity with it's cousin language.

 # Requirements